 Maybe you’ve heard about the benefits of going dairy-free, but you’re not sure if it’s right for you?
-Here are some of the Health Reasons to Go Dairy-Free.
+This post includes six reasons to consider going dairy-free.

 There are many reasons one would choose to go dairy free.
 Some people might be allergic to dairy or have an intolerance to the lactose found in dairy products.
 Some people might not feel well when they consume it.
-Some people might choose to give it up for ethical reasons.
+Some people might choose to give it up for ethical reasons, including those on a vegan diet.
 Whatever your reason is for choosing a dairy-free lifestyle, just know that there’s no evidence showing that humans must consume dairy throughout our lifetime.

 Humans are the only mammals that consume dairy products from other species.
 As soon as a baby is weaned off of its mother’s milk, it is usually given cow’s milk as a replacement.
 The dairy industry has convinced us that this is a requirement for healthy bones and proper growth.
-It’s not…unless you’re a calf.
+Consuming milk of a cow is absolutely not a requirement for health, unless you’re a calf!

 Besides being a common allergen or creating stomachaches in people who may be intolerant to lactose, there are several other reasons to consider for going dairy free.